-On March 6, 2013, INSIDE Secure announced the launching of a plan to reorganize its worldwide business activities.
-This plan must lower its operating expenses (in the context of the shift in the Group's strategic priorities for each of its markets) by reducing its administrative and sales costs, refocusing is research and development activities and improving its operating efficiency.
-As of December 31, 2013, INSIDE Secure finalized its staff reduction plan, which was rolled out both in France and in select foreign subsidiaries.
+In March 2013, INSIDE Secure launched a plan to reorganize its worldwide business activities.
+This plan sought to lower its operating expenses (in the context of the shift in the Group's strategic priorities for each of its markets) by reducing its administrative and sales costs, refocusing is research and development activities and improving its operating efficiency.
+As of the date hereof, INSIDE Secure has completely finalized this plan, the remaining departures having occurred in the first quarter of 2014.

-If the expected future savings generated from this restructuring were lower than anticipated and if the Group were unable to implement and maintain an efficient structure that were well-adapted to the strategic and business challenges it faces, its income, financial condition, and development would be adversely impacted.
+Even though the Group believes it has reached its objectives concerning the implementation of the 2013 restructuring plan, it cannot rule out the potential need to implement other such plans in the future.
+In the event that the level of completion of its objectives, particularly with respect to expected future savings, were lower than anticipated, and if the Group were unable to implement and maintain an efficient structure, or if such savings were ill-adapted to the strategic and business challenges it faces, it could have a significant adverse impact on its business, its income, financial condition, and development.